 Temporary Event Notice (TEN)

-The Police Reform and Social Responsibility Act 2011 has made changes to the TEN process.
 Please read the following notes carefully.
 If you have a query, please contact the Licensing team.

 There are two types of TEN: